eurojojo/homewizard-dynamic-battery/docs/price-curve-percentile-approach.md

 Although ENTSO-e data is used as an example, this method works with *any* hourly price integration that exposes a list of prices (for example Nordpool, Tibber, EasyEnergy, Dynamic Energy Contract add-ons).

+To make this work the `Battery Group Mode` must have been unlocked, as described in the [README.md](../README.md).

 ---

 ## 📈 Five-Number Summary